shmuelzon/home-assistant-floor-plan/README.md

 * Only light sources that are **visible** and have a **power > 0%** are considered
 * If you have multiple light sources that are controlled by the same switch, e.g., spot lights, give them all the same name
+* If you want to add a `Title` to your piece of furniture when you hover the mouse over your `picture-elements` card, simply fill in the description field in your SH3D project.
-* If you have lights withing groups, , give them all the same name
+* If you have lights withing groups, give them all the same name
 * If lights from two different rooms do interact with each other, e.g., there's a glass door separating the rooms, you can give both rooms the same name and they'll be treated as one